antonfisher/antonfisher.github.io/_posts/2016-06-06-00-03-00-using-svg-icons-sprite-in-extjs.md

 ![Buttons with Google Icons](/images/posts/7-using-svg-icons-in-extjs/buttons-with-google-icons.png)
 </center>

-There was a simplistic solution, which can be improved.
+There was a simplistic solution, that can be improved.
 You could add _getter/setter_ functions for the new property to make it bindable.
 Instead of overriding you could use extended button class.
 For using in other components just add a similar solution to it,